brimdata/zync/design.md

 ## Example

-We will illustrate this design with a simple example comprised of two input tables received on two Kafka topics being transformed to two output tables.
+We will illustrate this design with a simple example comprising two input tables received on two Kafka topics being transformed to one output table.

 The input tables are:
 * the "order" table with signature `{customer:string,item:string,qty:int64}`
 * the "menu" table with signature `{item:string,price:float64}`

-The output tables are:
+The output table is:
 * the "order" table with signature `{customerID:int64,,menuID:int64,qty:int64,total:float64}`

 > For multiple output tables, we need to work out a multi-record output using "explode"